snap-stanford/csr/README.md

 ## Evaluation and Pre-trained Models

-Pretrained models can be found under `checkpoints/` after downloading.
+Pretrained models can be downloaded [here](http://snap.stanford.edu/csr/checkpoints.zip).
 Bellow are example commands for evaluation with NELL datasets and NELL pretrained models:

 CSR-GNN on NELL transductive setting:
 ```